Marine-grade plywood is named so because it’s made to withstand different environmental conditions like temperature, moisture, rain, snow, etc.

 Also, when you try to bend, premium quality marine-grade plywood will not bend much.

-According to plywood experts, if the material can be bent more than 18mm, it is weak and not of high quality.
+According to plywood experts, if the material can be bent over 18mm, it is weak and not of high quality.

 e) Check the label, certification, and price